 Database Extraction Techniques

-The database extraction technique you select depends on the source system, in addition to your business requirements in the target repository environment.
+The best database extraction technique you select depends on the source system, in addition to your business requirements in the target repository environment.
 The two most commonly used database extraction methods are:

 The data is extracted completely from the source in its current condition by loading the source table in the target location as it is.
 Full extraction involves data transfer in high volume, and that increases the load on the source system.